 - PCC 1st attempt – I failed miserably.

 - PCC 2nd attempt- Cleared PCC – Group 2

 - PCC 3rd attempt – Cleared PCC – Group1.

-By Aug’12 I completed my articleship and started a job in a CA Firm for Rs.
+By Aug’12 I completed my articleship and started doing a job in a CA Firm for Rs.
 7,000.
 Now I was supporting my family although not completely.
 I didn’t want to discontinue my money flow so I took only 1 month’s study leave for CA Final Exam.

-CA Final Journey:
+CA Final Journey

 - CA Final 2nd attempt – Failed Group 2 but Cleared Group 1 with an exemption in Financial Reporting.
-I had taken 3.5 months study leave this attempt and gave both groups.
+I had taken 3.5 months of study leave this attempt and gave both groups.

-Life Post Qualification:
+Life Post Qualification

 When I qualified as a CA my elder brother distributed sweets to all our neighbors and relatives.
-A Big Thank You to my family especially my Dad.
+A Big Thank You to my family, especially my Dad.
 He had a cycle on which he used to drop me to school and for coaching too.

 Today I am in practice as a sole proprietor and of course very happy.